Using Docker Container

 ../_images/container_build.gif

-External USB-Serial for Docker container
+External USB-to-Serial for Docker Container

 ../_images/wsl_demsg_tail_usb_serial.png